 - You may register for BCHS 3888, "Preparation for the Comprehensive Examination" (1-3 credits).
-Note that is not required. - You meet with your Chair to decide on your topic, and to select committee members have expertise relevant to the topic. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Program Office. - You then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Program Assistant to initiate paperwork to officially establish your committee. - BCHS requires a minimum of two meetings with your full committee, one of which can be the final defense of your comprehensive examination paper. - Your chair convenes a full committee meeting early in the process to determine the scope of work.
-This is an informal meeting and you only need to submit an annotated outline.
-(A list of topics with a brief description and a list of potential bibliographic sources.)
-At this meeting, the Committee may suggest modifications to your scope of work and suggest new literature to include.
+Note that is not required. - You meet with your Chair to decide on your topic, and to select committee members who have expertise relevant to the topic. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Program Office. - You then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Academic Program Administrator to initiate paperwork to officially establish your committee. - BCHS requires a minimum of two meetings with your full committee, one of which is the final defense of your comprehensive examination paper.